isabellaenriquez/leya/README.md

 # leya.

 leya is a Chrome extension that allows you to customize and enhance your browsing experience through visual aesthetics and audio ambience.
-Submitted for Hack the North 2020++.
+Submitted for Hack the North 2020++. <a href="https://devpost.com/software/leya-18qn69">Check out our Devpost here!</a>

 ### Team
 - Jessica Li